 Unsure how to tune a left handed guitar?
-Many new players seem to become stuck at the first hurdle of guitar – how to string it correctly.
+Many new players seem to become stuck at the first hurdle of guitar – how to string and tune it correctly.
 More specifically I get an email usually once a week asking about the correct order in which to string a lefty guitar.

 I personally can’t remember what it was like being a fledgling lefty guitarist, so I shan’t jest!
 Not to your faces anyway…

 If you have a bona fide lefty guitar then you will find that the nut will only accept the strings if you place them in the correct order.